Get a List of Time Tracking Records task.elapseditem.getlist

 The user does not have access to the application

 The user does not have access to the application.
-This means that the application is installed, but the account administrator has allowed access to this application only for specific users
+This means that the application is installed, but the portal administrator has restricted access to this application to specific users only

 500